Join us at the next baptism class, April 8th. Register here.

 Who Should be Baptized?

 If someone has made a genuine profession of faith, then he or she ought to be baptized.
 We encourage you to follow Christ’s command to be baptized as a public profession of your faith in him.
 We would love to walk with you through considering this opportunity to announce the change that has taken place in your life, and proclaim that Jesus paid the penalty for our sins.
 If you haven’t made a commitment to Jesus, we would still love to hear from you to answer any questions you may have and help you to learn more about what it means to be a Christian.

 We celebrate two Baptism Services a year–one in early May at Trinity Park Pavilion and one in the fall at Van Cliburn Hall.
 Several weeks before each, we have a Baptism Class where those interested have the opportunity to meet with pastors and deacons who will walk with you as you consider baptism.
 This class does not obligate you, but allows you to explore and learn the meaning of baptism.
 To get started in our baptism process please register for this class.

-The next baptism class is on September 17th at 1:30pm.
+The next baptism class is on April 8th.
 Register today.